currently Applying to the Chilean government For permission to run trips on the bordali.

 • Catch-up fees for late arrivals, hotel, taxi, charter flights, and meals.

-• Travel before or after trip
+• Travel before or after the trip

 Hotel Loberías del Sur